 What is E- Mobility?

-E- Mobility are E- scooter, E- cars or E- bikes.
-All these E- Mobility things are using a lot of electricity.
+E- mobility means E- scooter, E- cars or E- bikes.
+All these E- mobility devices are using a lot of electricity.
 Your car needs to be charged often.
-At the moment electric cars can go 300- 4000 km, then they have to be recharged.
+At the moment electric cars can go 300- 400 km, then they have to be recharged.

 Is it good for environment?